cffk/orientation/README.md

 ## ZCW3 Orientation Sets

 <p>
-M. Ed&eacute;n and M. H. Levitt studied the ZCW3 orientation sets.
+Ed&eacute;n and Levitt studied the ZCW3 orientation sets.
 These are based on gridding the space of Euler angles.
 These yield less thin coverings of orientation space that the sets given above.
 Here is the data